 Proposals must be submitted under the name as it appears on the person's current Alaska business license in order to be considered responsive.
 Do not enter additional information on this form.
 If necessary, use separate page and attach to cost proposal.

-Time i tame.
+Print Name:

 Signature:

 Date:

+Dute.

+Organization

 Organization: